cliveontoast/GoMoPho/README.md

             2) mp4 file of the motion photo

 For example if you type the following arguments when running me:
-    d "C:\Users\Clive\OneDrive\Documents\Pictures\Camera Roll"
+    d "C:\Users\Clive\OneDrive\Documents\Pictures\Camera Roll" s "Output\" g p "*.jpg"

-Then I will go through all the motion photos like *MVIMG_*.jpg and create a new .mp4 file for each one found.
+Then I will write to the "Output\" folder mp4 videos, jpeg files without the embedded video, and a gif file too.

 Please type in a directory to process motion photos and press ENTER i.e. C:\\Users\\Clive\\OneDrive\\Documents\\Pictures\\Camera Roll